pmprog/zxing.net/README.md

 ## Changes in this repo
 DPD, a courier in the UK, require their barcodes to switch from subset B to C at specific points, so I've added an encoding hint to manually trigger subset switches

+I have also removed a lot of the projects from the solution file, because they wouldn't load for me (due to my OS version and toolset)